-- (1) A retailer must determine the minimum payment in advance amount, as referred to in clause 5.4(3), for residential customers experiencing payment difficulties or financial hardship in consultation with relevant consumer representative organisations. - (2) A retailer may apply different minimum payment in advance amounts for residential customers experiencing payment difficulties or financial hardship and other customers.
+A retailer must determine the minimum payment in advance amount, as referred to in clause 5.4(3), for customers in consultation with relevant consumer representative organisations.

 [Note: Clause 5.4 allows a residential customer to make payments in advance.
 A retailer may, however, under clause 5.4(3) determine a minimum amount for which payments in advance may be made.
 To ensure that this amount is reasonable for residential customers in financial hardship, clause 6.9 requires a retailer to consult with relevant consumer representative organisations when determining the amount that will apply to residential customers in financial hardship.
 To avoid doubt, a retailer may therefore apply a different minimum amount for residential customers in financial hardship, as for those who are not.]